 Classroom Instruction: Assessment will be based on a range of information in order to judge the quality of teaching, taking into account factors such as: class size, elective vs. required classes, lab and workshop classes, and teaching assistant roles.
-The Department will assemble student evaluations.
+At a minimum, assessment of teaching will consider the standards as outlined in the August 2019 MOU between the University and United Academics.
+The Department will assemble student experience surveys.
 Assessment data may include:

-- o Student evaluation of courses: numerical scores and written evaluations - Peer reviews of teaching - o Awards, grants and special recognition for teaching - Participation in workshops by entities like the Teaching Effectiveness Program (TEP) - o Enrollment trends and student demand - Quality of syllabus and teaching materials - Student complaints or concerns - o Quality and consistency of submitted written studio evaluations - o Incorporates current technology into teaching methods - Course content reevaluated and updated based on new scholarship and developments in the profession - New course content developed to meet departmental needs
+- Student experience surveys for courses - Peer reviews of teaching - o Awards, grants and special recognition for teaching - Participation in workshops by entities like the Teaching Effectiveness Program (TEP) - Enrollment trends and student demand - Quality of syllabus and teaching materials - Student complaints or concerns - Quality and consistency of submitted written studio evaluations - o Awards, nominations and recognition of teaching - Incorporates current technology into teaching methods

+- Course content reevaluated and updated based on new scholarship and developments in the profession - New course content developed to meet departmental needs

 Availability: Faculty need to be available to students outside the classroom for consultation and assistance; maintaining regular office hours or consultation periods is expected of all faculty.
-The information used for this assessment may include: